MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 #### Long or large meetings

-**How is the organization spending its meeting time?**
+**How does the organization spend its meeting time?**

-This page shows the percentage of time spent in the different meeting types by the number of invitees, including the meeting organizer, and duration, highlighting how the organization spends its meeting time.
-Analyzing meeting practices at the organizational level can help pinpoint sources of meeting overload to streamline or those groups with successful meeting best practices that could be replicated across the company.
+This page highlights how your organization spends its meeting time.
+View the percentage of time spent in the different meeting types by the number of invitees, including the meeting organizer, and duration.

+Analyzing meeting practices at the organizational level can help pinpoint sources of meeting overload, which you can then work to streamline.
+You might also identify groups with successful meeting practices the rest of the company could adopt.

 #### Recurring meeting hours

-**How much time is the organization spending in recurring meetings?**
+**How much time is going towards recurring meetings?**

-This page shows the time spent in recurring meetings, by meeting categories.
+Understand the time your organization spends in recurring meetings.
+We've broken out average time by meeting categories, like **Large and short meetings** and **Small and long meetings**.
 Large or long recurring meetings are easy candidates to streamline by reducing the number of invitees or the meeting frequency or duration.

-#### Multitasking
+#### Multitasking prevalence

-**Does habit or necessity drive multitasking?**
+**Is multitasking driven by habit or necessity?**

 This page shows the distribution of employees by their average collaboration hours and average multitasking rate—the percentage of meetings and Teams calls hours where they’ve multitasked.
 This analysis helps determine whether multitasking rates during meetings are a function of habit or a consequence of lacking enough free time during the workday to catch up on email outside of meetings.